top of page

 Brazilian Organic Cotton

-I work with organic coloured cotton developed by Embrapa, which created naturally coloured varieties through extensive research.
-This cotton is produced in the hinterlands of Paraíba, where a cooperative in Campina Grande oversees the entire supply chain.
-Grown by small-scale farmers in rural settlements and quilombola communities, it holds IBD international organic certification, ensuring quality and sustainability.
-Embrapa notes that these producers receive the highest price per kilogram in Brazil, promoting socio-economic inclusion and valuing local labour.
+Natalia works with organic colored cotton developed by Embrapa, which created naturally colored varieties through extensive research.
+This cotton is produced in the hinterlands of Paraíba, where a cooperative in Campina Grande manages the entire supply chain.
+Cultivated by small-scale farmers in rural settlements and quilombola communities, it holds IBD international organic certification, ensuring both quality and sustainability.
+According to Embrapa, these producers receive the highest price per kilogram in Brazil, supporting socio-economic inclusion and recognizing the value of local labor.

 Sessão sem título01235.jpg